Understanding Why is My Husband Yelling at Me

 Why Do Some Husbands Yell?
 Understanding the Root Causes

-There is rarely a single cause of yelling within a marriage.
-Instead, experts point to a confluence of relationship, personal and situational factors that can trigger angry outbursts if not addressed constructively.
+There is rarely one reason for yelling in a marriage.
+Instead, experts say it’s a combination of relationship, personal, and situational factors that can trigger angry outbursts if not managed well.

 Poor Communication Skills

-Witnessing or experiencing yelling, hostility or abuse as a child can normalize these behaviours and make them a default reaction later in life when feeling overwhelmed, angry or vulnerable as an adult—even within one’s own marriage.
+Witnessing or experiencing yelling, hostility, or abuse as a child can normalize these behaviors and make them a default reaction later in life when feeling overwhelmed, angry, or vulnerable as an adult—even within one’s own marriage.
 Self-awareness and learning new communication skills can counter this influence of past experience.

 When alcohol or drugs lower inhibitions, it becomes far more difficult to self-monitor angry reactions.
 This disinhibition effect makes yelling a higher risk during or after intoxication due to impaired judgment.
-For those struggling with addiction, sobriety and counselling are important to prevent outbursts in the relationship.
+For those struggling with addiction, sobriety, and counseling are important to prevent outbursts in the relationship.

 Some individuals have a more difficult temperament that predisposes them to experience intense anger until they learn skills to regulate their emotional responses.
 With willingness and practice, even high-anger spouses can learn strategies such as removing themselves from escalating disagreements until calming down.